Aging with Ease: How Seniors Can Become Their Best Self

 With continued research and advancements in medicine, people are living longer than ever.
 However, for many aging adults, simply living isn’t enough: they want to live well and enjoy their golden years!
-Fortunately, seniors can become their best selves as they progress in life.
+Fortunately, senior care New Jersey can become their best selves as they progress in life.
 Here are five tips to help older adults live their best lives no matter their age.

 1. Stay Active

 Regular physical activity keeps the body and mind working at its best.
 The CDC states that exercise boosts the immune system, improves heart health, and increases overall strength and stamina.
 Physical activity also relieves anxiety, improves sleep quality, and releases mood-boosting endorphins.
 Even further, regular exercise can reduce the fall risk in older adults by improving their balance and coordination.
 From walking to gardening, find an activity that you enjoy.
 Aim for about 30 minutes of moderate exercise most days of the week to reap the extensive benefits.

 No matter your age, everyone wants to feel useful and to have purpose in their life.
 Finding your purpose can mean different things to different people, so a bit of self-reflection is likely needed.
 Consider volunteering with an organization that you’re passionate about.
 Or, seek a bigger role in raising your grandchildren.
 Take time to identify what gives your life meaning and what ultimately makes you happy.

 When Ernestine Shepherd went swimsuit shopping at age 56, she knew it was time to try something new.
 In an effort to lose weight, she began working out and eventually hired a personal trainer at age 71.
 Just seven months later, she won her first bodybuilding competition.
 Shepherd, now 84, found her purpose in fitness: she continues to lead exercise classes and run marathons!